MEMORIAL DAY | Scheduled events

 MERCER, PA.: “Mercer Memorial Day 500,” Monday.
 500 flags will surround the town, plus hero banners in honor of area veterans.
 8 a.m., veteran breakfast and 5K registration; 8:30 a.m., 5K race; 9 a.m., Chris Higbee performs; 9:30 a.m., ceremony for honorees; 10 a.m., Chris Higbee performs again; 10:30 a.m., ceremony at Old Mercer Graveyard; 11 a.m., parade begins down Pitt Street; ceremony at the Citizen’s Cemetery to follow.

 SHARON, PA.: National Button Accordion Festival, 5 to 10 p.m.
 Friday, noon to 10 p.m.
 Saturday, 12:30 to 9 p.m.
 Sunday.
-There will be a Memorial Day program Sunday.
+Memorial Day program Sunday.
 For information, visit www.nationalbuttonaccordionfestival.com.

 More like this from vindy.com